 Installation, Calibration and Troubleshooting to Get Real Dolby Atmos Results

-For the subwoofer, use the “sub crawl”: sit in your listening spot, play a bass-heavy track, place the sub where you sit, then crawl the room’s perimeter to find where bass sounds best—move the sub there.
-Avoid corners for boomy bass; try 1–2 ft from a front wall as a starting point.
+For subwoofer placement, use the sub crawl: sit in your listening spot, play a bass-heavy track, then place the sub where you normally sit and crawl the room’s perimeter to find where bass sounds most even.
+Move the sub there.
+Avoid corners if bass sounds boomy — try starting 1–2 ft from a front wall instead.

 Calibration: room tools and manual tuning